AlbertoV5/tosclib/README.md

 # tosc-generate
  Using XML trees to generate simple Touch OSC XML templates.

-Currently prototyping with python but I want to move to a performant Rust + JS stack in the future and adding Reaper -> xml -> tosc -> Reaper support.
+Currently prototyping with Python but I want to move to a more performant Rust + JS or something stack in the future and adding Reaper -> xml -> tosc -> Reaper support.

 ## copy-scripts